Ras Laffan Industrial City: Port of Ras Laffan

 The Port of Ras Laffan is the world's biggest petrochemicals export port, taking up a grand total of 56 square km.
 The first time an LNG carrier docked in the port was in 1996.
 In 2015, the port had the capacity to dock 200 tankers annually.

 Erhama bin Jaber Al Jalahma Shipyard

 Named after the legendary Arab pirate Rahmah ibn Jabir al-Jalahimah, the Erhama bin Jaber Al Jalahma Shipyard occupies 110 hectares and is used by Nakilat Damen Shipyards Qatar.

-Health
+Healthcare

 The city is served by Ras Laffan Hospital, which is spread over 200,000 square meters and features four levels, including an underground level.
 The bed capacity is 118, with future plans to expand this with the addition of 100 beds.
 A mosque with a 400-worshiper capacity is also in the works.
 It has a 30-bed emergency building distributed over 6,000 square meters of the hospital.
 Hamad Medical Corporation (HMC) is responsible for overseeing the hospital's financing.

 One health clinic is in the city, and like the hospital, it too is financed by HMC.